 Qipao dress shopping particularly for brides, can be as overwhelming as shopping for the actual wedding gown.
 With too many choices out there, it is easy to want all of them.
 Our advice?
 Do some research on what style you prefer, then book an appointment with us to start trying on the different styles.
 Don’t forget though - sometimes what you like may not eventually be the style that looks best on you.
 Read on for a quick guide to the different dress silhouettes and what is ideal for each body type.
 Each style is created to cater different body shape and figures, highlighting certain body parts while hiding other concerning parts.
 Let us know which silhouette you like best!

-- The A Line: The A-line dress is universally one of the most popular dress silhouettes as it flatters most figure types.
+2. The A-Line: The A-line dress is universally one of the most popular dress silhouettes as it flatters most figure types.
 Slightly more streamlined and less puffy than a ballgown silhouette, this dress silhouette has a fitted bodice through the waist and cascade towards the hem and perfectly hides any bulging tummies.

-- The Sheath: A simpler and sophisticated option, the silhouette has a narrow, more straight line shape flowing from the neckline down to the hem.
+5. The Sheath: A simpler and sophisticated option, the silhouette has a narrow, more straight shape flowing from the neckline down to the hem.
 Ideal for petite, slender or lean ladies where it provides the illusion of a slim silhouette that lengthens the body and adds height.

-If you are like me and SUPER indecisive, one of the newer trends is multiple wear, where one gown can create two different silhouettes.
-By adding a removable skirt, a mermaid or sheath style qipao dress which will be perfect for the day time tea ceremony will now be appropriate for the dinner banquet as we add on a ballgown skirt.
+If you are like me and want everything, one of the newer trends is multiple -wear.
+Add a removable skirt to your qipao to bring it from tea ceremony appropriate to something perfect for your evening banquet.
 Talk about saving money but also being innovative.
 Talk to us if you wish this to be an option for you.

-Qipology specializes in modernizing cheongsam / qipaos so we often take references from western dress silhouettes and combine oriental features to make them chic, wearable and modern at the same time.
+Qipology specializes in modernizing cheongsam / qipaos so we often take references from western dress silhouettes and combine oriental features to make them modern and chic at the same time.